 A tribute to great Nordic landscapes, Nordea Bank Headquarters appears to be a giant sustainable ice block on a charcoal base designed by Henning Larsen Architects.
-Kvadrat Soft Cells Broadline panels are used to deliver optimal acoustic conditions for the high-priority meeting rooms on the 6th floor.
+Kvadrat Acoustic Broadline panels are used to deliver optimal acoustic conditions for the high-priority meeting rooms on the 6th floor.
 They met the architect’s need for high-quality, sustainably designed acoustic panels that could be seamlessly installed in rooms with extra-high ceilings.

 Nordea is a prominent Scandinavian bank.
 The company’s Copenhagen headquarters is based on the vision of a transparent building that meets the city in a welcoming, open gesture.
 The headquarters has a crystalline façade that allows daylight to flow through the building, creating transparency between employees, clients and the local neighborhood.